-The Raspberry Pi 4 in 2019 was launched without a heads-up to the millions of enthusiasts.
-It is the latter half of 2022 already, and the IT world is rife with rumors, speculations, and predictions about the Raspberry Pi 5.
-What’s more, Raspberry Pi Foundation is keeping mum on its next release, and while this hearsay continues, the most logical deduction is to expect the release in early 2023.
+The Raspberry Pi 4 was launched in 2019 without a heads-up to the millions of enthusiasts.
+It’s 2023 already, and the IT world is rife with rumors, speculations, and predictions about the Raspberry Pi 5.
+What’s more, Raspberry Pi Foundation is keeping mum on its next release, and while this hearsay continues, we know for sure not to expect a Raspberry Pi 5 before 2024.

 Judging the history of Raspberry Pi reveals a trend in their releases.
 And considering the opportunities created by Raspberry Pi 4 and the launch of newer technologies since 2019, you can guess what the Raspberry Pi 5 could offer.

-With this article, we hope to answer all the questions you have about the Raspberry Pi 5.
+With this article, we hope to answer your questions about the Raspberry Pi 5.

 First things first.